 The most interesting bird that I saw on my Kanha National Park safari was the Endangered Egyptian vulture.
 Dozens of them could be seen circling above the visitor centre.
 Vultures are in trouble in India after NSAID chemicals were introduced into the painkillers that are given to the domestic stock.
 Even a small dose of these chemicals in the carcass are deadly to the vultures.
 As a result, the populations of some species declined to 1% of their former densities in India.

 There were also a lot of bright and colourful birds, such as Peacocks and Indian rollers, but just like in Ranthambhore, I was so intent on spotting tigers that I missed more birds than I saw.

 People vs tigers in Kanha

 While seeing a wild tiger is one of the most awe-inspiring experiences for tourists, living next to the big cats is not all rainbows and unicorns for the locals.

 The conflict between people and tigers has existed ever since people moved into the area of tiger habitat and cleared the land for settlement and agriculture, thus entering into competition with tigers for available space and food.

 Historically this conflict was manageable: tigers occasionally killed livestock, and people hunted tiger’s prey and occasionally killed tigers themselves.
 However, as the human population kept expanding, the human-tiger conflict began to increase.

 Hari Yadav, the owner of the guest house where I was staying, lived in Katya village on the outskirts of the reserve all his life.
 For generations, his family ran a cattle farm.
 In the early 1900s, the government officials took to hunting deer in the reserve and before long, their hunting efforts wiped out almost all dear in the park.

 Deprived of their natural prey, tigers were forced to switch to an alternative food source – domestic stock.
-As a result, in just two years Harry’s family lost all of its 200 cattle to the tigers.
-But luckily, by then Kanha was declared a National Park and flocks of ecotourists started to arrive, bringing new business to the village.
+As a result, Harry’s family lost all of its 200 cattle to the tigers in just two years.
+But luckily, by then, Kanha was declared a National Park, and flocks of ecotourists started to arrive, bringing new business to the village.